MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup.md

     (If you're using a Mac, open Outlook from the toolbar or locate it using the Finder.)

-    If you've just installed Outlook, on the Welcome page, choose **Next**.
+    If you've just installed Outlook, on the Welcome page, select **Next**.

 2. Choose **File** \> **Info** \> **Add Account**.

-3. Enter your Office 365 email address and choose **Connect**.
+3. Enter your Office 365 email address and select **Connect**.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/9fe86884-8a83-42cc-bca9-61a12e6dad31?autoplay=false]